Ivanclj/msia423-final-project/README.md

 Makefile: for convenient execution

-Note: Please clone or download this repo before proceeding.
+Note: Please clone or download this repo before proceeding. upload_data.py needs to be run in AWS so please clone this repo to the AWS environment.

 ## import_data.py:
 download data from a GitHub repo to ./data/sample/Churn_Modelling.csv